hugh-braico/skug-stamper/README.md

    work very poorly if at all.
 1. Assumes a 16:9 aspect ratio.
 The *canvas* can be different as long as the game itself is 16:9 (through the use of black bars, stream overlays, etc)
+1. Does not currently support the alternate `-tourneyHUD` mode where usernames are displayed above health bars.
 1. Only tested in English, you may need to install Tesseract language packs and do some light source code modification to the Tesseract calls to pick up non-English characters.